What You Should Pack for a Trip to Svalbard

 Ski or Down Jacket

 Furthermore, buying a used Ski Jacket for £15 is not always going to be an option.
-Therefore you may wish to consider picking up a proper microlight down jacket by a respectable manufacturer like Rab.
+Therefore you may wish to consider picking up a proper, good quality microlight down jacket by a respectable manufacturer like Rab or Columbia.
 You can then use on those cold winter mornings for walking the dog.
 It’s extremely warm yet light, fold up very small to fit in your luggage when you are not wearing it and furthermore an item like this also carries a pretty good resale value if you keep it in good condition.

 Ski or Waterproof Pants